 (1) A person who does not comply with a direction given by a plumbing compliance officer under this Part commits an offence.

+Penalty for this subregulation: a fine of $5 000.

 (2) A person who obstructs a plumbing compliance officer, or a person assisting the officer, in the exercise of a power under this Part commits an offence.

+Penalty for this subregulation: a fine of $5 000.

 (3) A person who, having been directed under this Part by a plumbing compliance officer to answer a question or to give the officer a document, gives the officer information that the person knows is false or misleading in a material particular commits an offence.

+Penalty for this subregulation: a fine of $5 000.

 (4) It is a defence to a charge under this regulation to prove that the person charged had a reasonable excuse.

-(5) The penalty for an offence under this regulation is $5 000.
+[(5) deleted]

 [Regulation 90 inserted in Gazette 28 Jun 2004 p.
-2449.]
+2449; amended in Gazette 29 Apr 2016 p.
+1350.]

 Part 8 — Miscellaneous provisions